A computational methodology for two-dimensional fluid flows: The collocation method and the interpolating scaling function

 Consider the function

-for which $\nabla^2u$ is known exactly, and we have used this function to check the numerical error. $u(x,y)$ has a singularity and a localized structure, depending on the value of $\nu$, near the origin $(0,0)$.
-For $\nu =10^{-2}$, we have estimated the error $|\nabla^2u(x,y)-\nabla^2u^{\mathcal N-1}(x,y)|_{\infty}$ on a $129\times 129$ mesh with $p=2$, $3$, $4$, $5$, and $6$, and the results are listed in the Table~\ref{tab:ex1ep}.
+for which $\nabla^2u$ is known exactly, and we have used this function to check the numerical error.
+Note, depending on the value of $\nu$, this function has a singularity and a localized structure near the origin $(0,0)$.
+For $\nu =10^{-2}$, we have estimated the error $|\nabla^2u(x,y)-\nabla^2u^{\mathcal N}(x,y)|_{\infty}$ on a $129\times 129$ mesh with $p=1$, $2$, $3$, $4$, $5$, and $6$, and the results are listed in the Table~\ref{tab:ex1ep}.
 As expected, the error is reduced with increased order~($p$) of interpolation.
-This behavior of the error is consistent with the error bounds given by~\citet{Dubuc89}.
+Fig~\ref{fig:laperr} shows that the data in Table~\ref{tab:ex1ep} follow $\varepsilon^p$.
+This behavior of the error is also consistent with the error bounds given by~\citet{Dubuc89}.